Our Ministry

 Holy Eucharist

 All are welcome to Holy Eucharist, also known as Holy Communion or Mass.
 If you wish not to receive communion you may come to the altar for a blessing.
 To receive a blessing, simply cross your arms across your chest at the altar rail.
-Children are welcome to receive as well; if you are not sure about your child and the Eucharist, Pastor Janet will be glad to speak with you.
+Children are welcome to receive as well; if you are not sure about your child and the Eucharist, the Rector will be glad to speak with you.
 Gluten free wafers and grape juice are available.

 Baptism